ohpensource/ensure-conventional-commits/README.md

           settings-file: cicd/settings.json
 ```

-The main parameter is the `settings-file`.
-This is the path to a JSON file where you can provide the next settings:
+The main parameter is the `settings-file`, it is OPTIONAL and it is the path to a JSON file where you can provide the next settings:

 * Custom conventional commits settings (key: `conventionalCommits`).
   * List of prefixes that commits must start with.
 Examples: `break,feat,fix`